Balram Naik: Career

+He recontested from the Mahabubabad constituency in 2014 and 2019 general elections but was unsuccessful and in both occasions, was defeated by the Telangana Rashtra Samithi candidates.
+In 2024 general election, he defeated sitting MP Kavitha Maloth from the same constituency with a margin of 3,49,165 votes and was re-elected to the Lok Sabha for the second time.

 Social and cultural activities

-Balram is involved in social work for upliftment and welfare of Tribal persons in the State of Andhra Pradesh and running Old age homes to provide shelter to elderly persons and sick persons.
+Balram is involved in social work for upliftment and welfare of tribal persons in the State of Andhra Pradesh and running Old age homes to provide shelter to elderly persons and sick persons.

 Personal life

 Balram Naik is married to Tirupatamma and has two sons.